Foundation / Corporation

 United Way of San Luis Obispo (SLO) County - Community Impact Fund

-Grants of up to $5,000 to San Luis Obispo County, California nonprofit organizations for programs that will make a positive and measurable impact on local communities.
-Funding is intended for education, health, financial stability, and nonprofit capacity building.
+Grants of up to $10,000 to San Luis Obispo County, California nonprofit organizations for programs that will make a positive and measurable impact on local communities.
+Funding is intended for projects in the impact areas of education, health, financial stability, and community strengthening.

 Focus Area Details:

-- Community Strengthening: By increasing the quantity, quality, or efficiency of the services, operations or capacity of a nonprofit organization, enhancing collaborations in which two or more agencies achieve shared positive outcomes, or encouraging community volunteerism, we build capacity to advance the Common Good.
+Community Strengthening: By increasing the quantity, quality, or efficiency of the services, operations or capacity of a nonprofit organization, enhancing collaborations in which two or more agencies achieve shared positive outcomes, or encouraging community volunteerism, United Way builds capacity to advance the Common Good.

 GrantWatch ID#: 141647

 Proposals may be made for any amount up to a maximum of $10,000 per program.